AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2026-06-21-android-camera-obs/index.md

 categories: [note, android, obs]
 ---

-If your phone has a good mic and camera, you can just use it for recording everything.
-But sometimes you want to hook up an external mic for streaming audio to software like OBS.
-How do you then stream the video from your phone's camera?
-You _could_ just record the audio and video separately, but then you'd need to sync the two so they line up perfectly, and that can be annoying.
-Besides, most modern phones have better camera quality than comparable webcams anyway, so you may as well save some money.
+Recording video and audio with your phone is trivial, but what if you want to stream audio from an external device, use your phone for just the video, and record both at the same time using software like OBS?
+You technically _could_ record the audio and video separately and combine them later, but you'd need to make sure they line up perfectly, and that can get really tricky.
+Another option is to just get a webcam, but most modern smartphones already have really good cameras.

-It turns out that you can do this, but there are a few different options:
+There are a few ways you can treat your phone as a video input source in OBS:

 - On supported devices, use [Android 14+'s native USB camera feature](https://source.android.com/docs/core/camera/webcam).
 - Use Windows Phone Link, DroidCam, Camo Studio, or [other third-party apps](https://obsproject.com/kb/smartphone-camera-guide).